preview

 Quit Smoking

 Because of cigarettes’ addictive nature, making the decision to stop smoking may not come easily.
-However, the benefits of quitting are far-reaching:
+However, the benefits of quitting are far-reaching both immediately after quitting and for the long term:

 If you want to experience the benefits of being a non-smoker and are ready to quit, you will need plenty of willpower.
 However, some changes to your habits and certain medications can greatly improve your chances of succeeding.